Birds, collateral victims of agricultural intensification in Europe

 Finally, the recent return of forest cover in Europe, often through plantations, is not enough to halt the decline of species dependent on natural forests.

-Sowing doubt... and buying time?
+Sow doubt... and save time?

 These results should encourage us to drastically reduce our use of pesticides.
 But for the defenders of agrochemicals, the level of proof provided by science is never high enough.